 backpack iconWant to save money?
 Stay in a hostel in Rome!

-Florence is one of my favorites!
+Florence is one of my favourite places!
 In my opinion, it’s the most romantic destination in the whole country.
 It’s another must-see on a trip to Italy.

 The top places to visit in Florence are mostly located in Santa Croce.
-Brunelleschi’s Dome, attached to the Cathedral of Santa Maria della Fiore, is the most magnificent sight in Florence.
-It rises prominently above the surrounding buildings and can’t be missed.
+Brunelleschi’s Dome, attached to the Cathedral of Santa Maria della Fiore, is the most magnificent sight in Florence, rising prominently above the surrounding buildings.
 You can climb the Dome for a fee or enter the cathedral free of charge.
 Buying a ticket for the dome will also give you access to the Cathedral’s other sites including the Baptistery and Giotto’s Tower.

 No Florentine itinerary would be complete without visiting the Mercato del Porcellino, Palazzo Vecchio, or any of the museums.